explore

 You don’t need much for a trip through the Exuma Cays.
 If you are staying on a boat then comfort should be your priority.
 Expect warm days and pleasant nights.
 I would suggest bringing at least one warmer layer.
 I found myself wearing a sweatshirt or fleece more often than not.
 Especially when we were underway.

-We took about a week to sail from Nassau to Staniel Cay – our final destination in Exuma.
+We took about a week on a private boat to sail from Nassau to Staniel Cay – our final destination in Exuma.
 Sailing is slow, and the wind was not with us, so factor that into this itinerary.
-It’s possible to see many of these places in a much shorter period of time by either joining a tour out of one of the more established islands or chartering a faster boat.
-That being said, there’s a lot to be said for slow travel, and many of my favorite memories from the Exumas took place during the unplanned in-between moments.
-The type of moments that don’t happen when you’re rushing from one bucket list spot to the next.
-So if you can, take a deep breath, slow down, and explore the Exuma Cays the way they were meant to be experienced – on island time.
+It’s possible to see many of these places in a much shorter period of time by either joining a tour company out of one of the more established islands or chartering a faster boat.

 Day 1 In The Exumas

-Allan’s Ca
+Allan’s Cay

 It was still dark out when we slinked out from Palm Cay Marina on Nassau’s eastern end.
 The Bahamas so far had been more or less one miss-adventure after another.
 Plagued by technical difficulties, rough seas, and visa issues, we were already a couple days off our initial itinerary, and morale was low.

 But Allan’s Cay was about to change all that.
 We dropped anchor in 8 feet of crystal clear water that reflected the perfectly blue sky.
 For the first time in days, there was a collective sigh of relief – we had made it.
 This was the Exuma Cays!
 Hours were spent splashing around in the water, paddleboarding, and marveling at the water’s clarity.
-Even with the persistent wind ruffling up the water’s surface, it was still like peering through a glass bowl into an underwater world.
-A lone nurse shark that I dubbed “Harold” kept us entertained as he made his rounds around the bay, always to return back to the shade of our boat.

 Alan and Leaf Cay from Above.
 Photo by: Quin Schrock.